LaravelDaily/Laravel-Reservations-Course/course/11 - Guide Activities.md

-In this lesson, we will add a page where the user with the guide role will be able to see activities assigned to him.
+In this lesson, we will add a page where the user with the `Guide` role will be able to see activities assigned to them.

 ---

 ## Showing Activities Assigned to Guide

-The page `My activities` page for guides will be almost identical.
-The only difference will be the button instead of `Cancel`, it will be `Export to PDF`.
+The page `My activities` page for guides will be almost identical to the one we have just built for the regular users.
+The only difference will be the button `Export to PDF` instead of `Cancel`.
 The export functionality will be added in the next lesson.

 First, let's create a new Route and Controller.
 The Route endpoint will be different for the guides.

 ```sh
 php artisan make:controller GuideActivityController